In the Capuchin Franciscan Friary, one of the friars, or brothers, is the parish priest assisted by a team of brothers.

 Our life as Capuchins is dedicated to show you how we live a life of prayer, fraternity and ministry as brothers in simplicity, humility and joy.
-You can find out more about who we are and what we do by clicking on the link below:

 A Brief History of Capuchins in Erith